Skip to content

 Best Things To Do In New Delhi!

-New Delhi was built over 100 years ago during British colonial rule to replace the old capital city.
-It is not difficult to see the European influence in the architecture of the government buildings.
-The Indian metropolis is so incredibly diverse, and it offers a variety of sights from temples to museums and parks.
+New Delhi was built over 100 years ago to replace the old capital city during British colonial rule.
+European influence is evident in the architecture of the government buildings.
+The Indian metropolis is incredibly diverse, offering a variety of sights, from temples to museums and parks.

 There is something for everyone in New Delhi.
-Helping you come up with the perfect itinerary for your visit, here are our picks of the best things to do and places to visit in the capital of India, New Delhi.
+To help you create the perfect itinerary, here are our picks of the best things to do and places to visit in the capital of India.

 Red Fort (Lal Qila)